QuentinOchem/ada-spark-rfcs/considered/rfc-borrow.md

       G := V'Borrow; - compilation error, borrowing to a value outside of scope end P;
 ```
+Contrary to a move operation, a borrow operation doesn't impose constraints
+on the source reference, as the value is given back at the end of the operation.

 Clone and Alias
 ---------------